 - Grgich Hills Estate, Napa Valley, USA – co-founded by Milijenko Grgich (of the 1976 Paris Tasting fame), Grgich Hills produces one of the most well-reviewed Chardonnays to come out of California, and has been biodynamic since 2006.

 - Nikolaihof, Wachau, Austria – Austria’s oldest winery was an early adopter of biodynamics.
+We loved our visit to Wachau.
 We’re particularly fond of their 2011 Riesling Baumpress im Weingebirge, which we rated outstanding in 2016.

 The verdict: does biodynamic wine work?

 It’s not all rosy for Steiner’s followers.
 With an approach to farming that involves everything from stuffing sheep skulls with oak bark to burying cow horns full of manure, it’s no wonder biodynamics has attracted criticism and confusion.

 For many sceptics, biodynamics is a significant load of rubbish.
 It has been met with derision, and in some cases biodynamic producers have had their appellation d’origine controlee (AOC) stripped from them, labelling themselves ‘vin de table’ instead.

 There have been scientific tastings carried out to determine whether there was a significant difference between conventional, organic and biodynamic wine.
 As one might expect, it’s not yet conclusive.
 With this said, biodynamic wines are often well-reviewed for their notable minerality, freshness and potential for aging.